 Pregnancy and DNA

-Following on from the concept that some of your unborn baby’s genetic code can be influenced by his “environment”, which is at that stage your womb, along with the nutrtion he receives from you, then it is logical to consider what can potentially help his development.
-Medical studies have linked a process called DNA methylation and early nutrition together, to either improve or disimprove a fetus’ outcomes, in terms of health.
+Following on from the concept that some of your unborn baby’s genetic code can be influenced by his “environment”, which is at that stage your womb, along with the nutrition he receives from you, then it is logical to consider what can potentially help his development.
+Medical studies have linked a process called DNA methylation and early nutrition together that they believe can potentially improve a fetus’ outcome in terms of health.

 The Genetics Faculty of the University of Utah has done a good job of compiling this information, in a relatively easy to digest manner, which you can read below.
 At the end of this article, we also link to our feature about folic acid, due to its important role in all of this.